 As a follow-up to my recent post (Modern vs. classic search experiences in Office 365) I’ve got this questions from several people, both as a comment on the blog and social media, and also by e-mail.
 So here is a quick step-by-step of how to get to the classic search UI from a modern Office 365 page. read more…

+So the age-old question is: How To Manage User Profiles in Sharepoint?
 In my many years of working with enterprise search, the one thing which companies want solved first is finding people.
-They might have an employee directory or they might already be using SharePoint user profiles, but there are always tweaks to be made to make it better. – It’s not rocket science from a technical perspective, as the hard part is figuring out which pieces of data about a person should be stored in the SharePoint user profile, where does it come from – the age-old question about master data, and how do you want to use this information in a findability scenario around your employees. read more…
+They might have an employee directory or they might already be using SharePoint user profiles, but there are always tweaks to be made to make it better. – It’s not rocket science from a technical perspective, as the hard part is figuring out which pieces of data about a person should be stored in the SharePoint user profile, where does it come from – the most important question about master data, and how do you want to use this information in a findability scenario around your employees.
+Let’s clear up all misunderstandings about Sharepoint people search. read more…

 In today’s demanding business climate, it is common for people to get overwhelmed by the ever-growing volume of data and information.
 In Office 365, Microsoft Graph and intelligent Machine Learning (ML) techniques provide personalized, new-wave insights.
 These features make it possible not only to search and re-act, but also, do personalized search and pro-actively find and discover content.